Sam Montembeault

+Internationally, Montembeault represented the Canada junior team in 2016.
+He represented the Canada senior team at the 2023 IIHF World Championship, winning gold at the tournament.
+He was selected to represent the country again at the 2025 4 Nations Face-Off, where he won gold with Canada at the tournament.

 Playing career

 Junior

 Montembeault first played midget hockey in his native Quebec, with the Trois-Rivières Estacades of the Quebec Junior AAA Hockey League (QMAAA) from 2011 to 2013.
 Showing early promise as the starting goaltender with the Estacades, Montembeault was named to the QMAAA Second All-Star Team and received the league's Best Goalie Prospect award for the 2012–13 season.
 He was then selected 40th overall by the Blainville-Boisbriand Armada in the 2013 Quebec Major Junior Hockey League (QMJHL) entry draft.

 After appearing in a career high 52 games with the Armada during his second QMJHL season in 2014–15, Montembeault was selected by the Florida Panthers in the third round (77th overall) of the 2015 NHL entry draft.

 In the following QMJHL season, he recorded a 17–19–8 record with a 2.63 goals against average (GAA), .901 save percentage, along with three shutouts.
 Leading the Armada into the postseason, Montembeault was named the Vaughn Canadian Hockey League Goaltender of the Week in early April after earning a 3–1 record, 2.27 GAA and .933 save percentage during Blainville's first round playoff series win against the Val-d'Or Foreurs.
 Collectively, Montembeault finished the postseason with a 2.45 GAA, .925 save percentage and one shutout.
+He was also selected to represent in both the CHL/NHL Top Prospects Game and CHL Canada/Russia Series.

 On May 10, 2016, Montembeault was signed to a three-year, entry-level contract with the Florida Panthers.
-He subsequently returned for his final season of major junior with the Armada, establishing new career highs with both a 2.40 GAA and a .907 save percentage in 2016–17.
+He subsequently returned for his final season of major junior with the Armada, establishing new career highs with both a 2.40 GAA and a .907 save percentage in 2016–17, and earned the QMJHL Second All-Star Team honours.

 Professional

 Florida Panthers

-Montembeault first attended the Panthers' training camp in 2017 before reassignment to the American Hockey League (AHL) with affiliate, the Springfield Thunderbirds.
+Montembeault first attended the Panthers' training camp in 2017, before reassignment to the American Hockey League (AHL) with affiliate, the Springfield Thunderbirds.
 On October 13, 2017, he made 25 saves in a 3–2 defeat to the Providence Bruins, being his professional debut for the Thunderbirds.
 Montembeault collected his first win in his seventh outing, backstopping the Thunderbirds in a 5–3 decision over the Hartford Wolf Pack on November 3, 2017.
 With Springfield finishing well out of Calder Cup playoff contention, Montembeault compiled a total of 13 wins through 41 games during the 2017–18 season.